nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 {{/callout}}

 {{#> callout type='warning' heading='ARender previewer clustering'}}
-You can't currently have a cluster of ARender previewer because previewers don't share sessions.
+You can't have a cluster of ARender previewers because previewers don't share sessions.
 {{/callout}}

-If you need to change this settings while ARender previewer is running, you have a REST API on ARender previewer.
+If you need to change these settings while ARender previewer is running, there is a REST API on ARender previewer.

-To get current setting:
+To get current settings:
 ```
 GET /arendergwt/weather?format=json
 ```
-To update it:
+To update settings:
 ```
 POST /arendergwt/weather?format=json
 ["https://rendition1:8761", "https://rendition2:8761"]